Are block homes better than wood frame homes in Florida?

 As a long experienced Florida builder, I am comfortable with both methods of construction, but prefer wood frame mainly due to the ability to maximize energy efficiency.
 Insurance cost is similar these days in both methods.
 Like most trade industry associations, the masonry association may be at odds with the wood frame industry and each will have opinions that one is better that the other.
 When you build your Florida home, you should feel at ease with either of the two methods described here because your builder will have a reason as to why they specialize in one or the other….or both.

 So, who’s afraid of the Big Bad Wolf?
-You shouldn’t be.
-Construction prices are at their lowest levels in years!
+You shouldn’t be now that you know!